Aubrey Williams (British Army officer): Military career

 The son of a British Army officer, Lieutenant Colonel D. E. Williams, Aubrey Williams was born on 19 May 1888 and was educated at Monmouth School for Boys.
 He later entered the Royal Military College, Sandhurst, from where he was commissioned as a second lieutenant into the South Wales Borderers on 9 October 1907.
 He was promoted to lieutenant on 9 June 1909.

 Williams fought in the First World War and received a promotion to the rank of captain on 22 October 1914.
 After seeing action in the Gallipoli campaign, and after being awarded the Military Cross (MC) in 1916, he served as a staff officer with the 30th Division on the Western Front, earning recognition with his appointment as a Companion of the Distinguished Service Order (DSO).
 The citation for his DSO reads:

-He was wounded twice and was also mentioned in despatches five times during the First World War.
+He was wounded twice and was also mentioned in despatches five times during his service in the First World War.

 Williams also saw action during the Waziristan campaign in late 1937 earning him a bar to his DSO in August 1938.

-He became commander of the 160th Infantry Brigade, part of the 53rd (Welsh) Infantry Division, in February 1939 and, in April 1940, seven months after the outbreak of the Second World War, went with his brigade to Northern Ireland where the brigade was mainly involved in anti-invasion duties and exercises training to repel a potential German invasion of Northern Ireland.
-He became General Officer Commanding (GOC) of the 38th (Welsh) Division in the United Kingdom in May 1940 before retiring from the army in October.
+He became commander of the 160th Infantry Brigade, part of the 53rd (Welsh) Infantry Division, in February 1939 and, in April 1940, seven months after the outbreak of the Second World War, went with his brigade to Northern Ireland where it was mainly involved in anti-invasion duties and exercises training to repel a potential German invasion of Northern Ireland.
+After being promoted to the permanent rank of major general on 10 May (with his seniority dating back to 23 July 1938) he became General Officer Commanding (GOC) of the 38th (Welsh) Division in the United Kingdom that same day before retiring from the army in October.

 In retirement he was local President of the Royal British Legion on the Isle of Wight.